 Two former Anglo Irish Bank Corp. executives were found guilty of allowing the lender to make loans to 10 clients to buy the company’s shares, the first convictions of bankers since the near collapse of the nation’s financial system.

 Former Anglo Irish Bank Corp.
-Chairman Sean Fitzpatrick regretted that he wasn’t more involved with loans given to 16 clients to buy shares in the bank in July 2008, the bank’s one-time chief financial officer told a Dublin jury.
+Chairman Sean Fitzpatrick was cleared on charges that he let the lender make loans to clients so they could buy shares in the company as the country entered a financial crisis.

 European property-loan sales will rise 65 percent to a record 50 billion euros ($69 billion) this year as improving economies in the region prompt investors to set aside more money for deals, Cushman & Wakefield Inc. said.

 A Dublin judge ordered that former Anglo Irish Bank Corp.
 Chairman Sean Fitzpatrick be acquitted on some charges that he allowed unlawful loans in 2008 to clients so that they could purchase shares in the now-defunct lender.

 Ireland’s bad bank hired receivers to some companies controlled by Garrett Kelleher, a developer who borrowed from the nation’s lenders for a building spree that was to include North America’s tallest building in Chicago.

 Ireland’s state-owned bad bank agreed to buy Royal Bank of Scotland Group Plc and KBC Groep NV loans to Ireland’s largest shopping mall, its first purchase of debt that didn’t belong to the country’s bailed-out lenders, people familiar with the matter said.